ray-x/lsp_signature.nvim/README.md

   padding = '', -- character to pad on left and right of signature can be ' ', or '|'  etc

-  shadow_blend = 36, -- if you using shadow as border use this set the opacity shadow_guibg = 'Black' -- if you using shadow as border use this set the color e.g. 'Green' or '#121315' }
+  shadow_blend = 36, -- if you using shadow as border use this set the opacity shadow_guibg = 'Black', -- if you using shadow as border use this set the color e.g. 'Green' or '#121315' toggle_key = nil -- toggle signature on and off in insert mode,  e.g. toggle_key = '<M-x>' }

 require'lsp_signature'.on_attach(cfg)